 Market trends, rival pricing, demand signals, real-time feeds, and performance metrics are all examples of operations data from PMS/OPS systems.
 Analyzing this data, AI increases operational efficiency, speeds up feature launches, forecasts demand to reduce costs, and optimizes pricing strategies.

 Predictive analytics that foresees consumer demands and market changes, automation through chatbots and virtual assistants, and unified omnichannel experiences are all made possible by data integration with these sources.
-Regarding the operational part, Roy et al.'s ALADDINGO study claims that effective systems combine structured databases (MongoDB, PostgreSQL) with real-time APIs to provide individualized, context-aware travel planning by integrating models with FAISS for semantic search.
+Effective systems combine structured databases (MongoDB, PostgreSQL) with real-time APIs to provide individualized, context-aware travel planning by integrating models with FAISS for semantic search.

 Importance of unifying structured + unstructured data for high-quality outputs